pandeyhere/data-engineering/README.md

 - - customer_id (int): Unique identifier for each customer.
 - - total_spent (float): Total amount spent by the customer on that date.

-## Solution to Question on Situation Based Solution
+## Solution to Question on Situation Based

 ### Explanation
 ``` bash